fatalxiao/vivy/README.md

     // ...

     /**
-     * Get state, actions and reducers from model using hook "useModel".
+     * Get state and actions/reducers from model using hook "useModel".
      */
     const [modelState, modelActions] = useModel('MODEL_OR_NAME_SPACE');